BNLNPPS/LXR/eic-code-browser/README.md

 # LXR Cross Referencer for EIC source code

 This github repo collects the modified LXR source code and corresponding scripts/configuration files, used to download the EIC source code, and generate the LXR index.

+The LXR Crosss Referencer link is https://eic-code-browser.sdcc.bnl.gov/lxr/source

 ## Required Software